-My book, "Unveiling the Retirement Myth" is ready to ship.
+"Unveiling the Retirement Myth" is now out of print.

 The Retirement Myth

 (paperback version sold out, only pdf versions available for downloading)

 Green Edition: Order the "read-only" pdf file for $5.99

 Printable Edition: Order the printable pdf file for $14.99

 edited by Harold Evensky and Deena B. Katz

 One Hundred Years of Stock Market History Applied to Retirement Planning